imswarnil/Jekyll-Docs-Theme/.github/CONTRIBUTING.md

 `critical` | Added to `bug` issues if the problem described makes the code completely unusable in a common situation. |
 `documentation` | Added to issues or pull requests that affect any of the documentation for the project. | Can be combined with other labels, such as `bug` or `enhancement`.
 `duplicate` | Added to issues or PRs that refer to the exact same issue as another one that's been previously labeled. | Duplicate issues should be marked and closed right away, with a message referencing the issue it's a duplicate of (with `#123`)
-`enhancement` | Added to [feature requests](#request-a-feature), PRs, or documentation issues that are purely additive: the code or crma currently work as expected, but a change is being requested or suggested. |
+`enhancement` | Added to [feature requests](#request-a-feature), PRs, or documentation issues that are purely additive: the code or docs currently work as expected, but a change is being requested or suggested. |
 `help wanted` | Applied by [Committers](#join-the-project-team) to issues and PRs that they would like to get outside help for.
 Generally, this means it's lower priority for the maintainer team to itself implement, but that the community is encouraged to pick up if they so desire | Never applied on first-pass labelling.
 `in progress` | Applied by [Committers](#join-the-project-team) to PRs that are pending some work before they're ready for review. | The original PR submitter should @mention the team member that applied the label once the PR is complete.
 `starter` | Applied by [Committers](#join-the-project-team) to issues that they consider good introductions to the project for people who have not contributed before.
 These are not necessarily "easy", but rather focused around how much context is necessary in order to understand what needs to be done for this project in particular. | Existing project members are expected to stay away from these unless they increase in priority.